thoughtspot/thoughtspot.github.io/_end-user/search/candlestick-charts.md

 * The 'wick' that extends upwards from the rectangle indicates the difference between the highest of _Open_ or _Close_, and highest traded value (_High_).
 Similarly for the extension downwards from the lowest of _Open_ or _Close_, and the lowest traded value (_Low_).

-* Your search must start with the four mandatory measures.
-Additionally, it must have a periodicity, such as `daily`.
-The search question has to be in the following form:
+* Your search must compute four measures.
+Additionally, it must have a "for each" specification for the horizontal axis.
+Most commonly, this is a a periodicity, such as `daily`.

+  The search question can be expressed in the following form:
   ```
-  open high low close by date daily <date_filter>
+  open high low close daily
   ```
-  The order of these measurements is critical to correctly generate the candlestick chart.

   ![]({{ site.baseurl }}/images/candlestick_increase_decrease.png "Increasing and Decreasing Candlesticks"){: .image-left }